Cut your mortgage payments with our weekly guide to the best remortgaging deals

 If you think the Bank of England’s base rate is likely to stay the same or fall then a variable rate could be best for you.
 However, if these rates rise at any time you could be left out of pocket.

-Hanley currently offers the cheapest variable rate deal at 2.19% for two years.
-This mortgage comes with no scheme fees and cashback of £1,000 for an annual cost of £7,327.
+The Cumberland currently offers the cheapest variable rate deal at 2.16% for two years.
+This mortgage comes with no scheme fees for an annual cost of £7,811.

 Best interest-only mortgage deals